 To verify your identity on Dot Health, we ask that you upload a photo of a government-issued piece of identification.
 For example, a driver's license or a passport.
 This ID must show a photo and a date of birth and must not be expired.

 You may have received an email saying your ID was rejected.
 Here are a few reasons you received that email and how you can fix it:

-- The ID you uploaded is not government-issued.
+The ID you uploaded is not government-issued.
 Note: student identification is not an acceptable piece of identification.
-Choose a different piece of ID.
+Please choose a different piece of ID.

 Thank you for helping ensure your sensitive health data stays safe and secure!
 Please get in touch if you have any questions!